jschauma/jass/README.md

-The commands to do this are not very complex, but the combination is generally longer than any of us would like to have to remember.  jass(1) wraps these commands with a lot of convenience glue and presents a simplified user interface to allow for the encryption of data with the public ssh keys of the specified recipients, as well as the decryption using the given private ssh key.
+The commands to do this are not very complex, but the combination is generally longer than any of us would like to have to remember.  jass(1) implements these commands with a lot of convenience glue and presents a simplified user interface to allow for the encryption of data with the public ssh keys of the specified recipients, as well as the decryption using the given private ssh key.